Rate my experience

 Spouse contributions

-• Both spouses must be Australian residents
+• You and your spouses are Australian residents

-• A contribution of at least $3,000 needs to be contributed into the spouse’s account
+• A contribution of at least $3,000 needs to be contributed into the spouse’s account in order to qualify for the full amount of the tax offset (i.e. $540)

-The spouse making the contribution may be eligible for a tax offset of up to $540.
+You may be eligible for a tax offset of up to $540.

 To read more about this type of contribution refer to the ATO website.